mstrom271/crossplatform_qt_template/README.md

 # Crossplatform Qt App template #
 This template is designed to make it easy to start developing a cross-platform application.
-To customize your own project, you just need to correct config.ini, set the listed environment variables and add a code to the src directory.
+To customize your own project, you just need to correct src/config.h, set the listed environment variables and add a code to the src directory.
 Tested under android, linux, windows.

 ## Requirements ##